 Replacing a traditional “press clipping” service with automated software would be a big advantage for marketers.
 Every dollar saved is a dollar you can put to better use somewhere else.

-Analyzing competitor content, performance, and distribution can inform your content marketing strategy, saving lots of time that you’d spend brainstorming, researching, and optimizing you work.
+Analyzing competitor content, performance, and distribution can inform your content marketing strategy, saving lots of time that you’d spend brainstorming, researching, and optimizing your work.

 In this post we’ll discuss several tools, including our own MarketChorus Resonance platform, that help marketers analyze competitor content at scale and implement the insights they find.